Robert Logan Patton High School

-Robert L. Patton High School (commonly known as Patton High School) is a public high school in Morganton, North Carolina, United States.
+Robert L. Patton High School (commonly known as Patton High School) is a public high school in Morganton, North Carolina.
 It is a part of the Burke County Public Schools district.

 History

 Robert L. Patton High School opened in August 2007.
 The school was named after Robert Logan Patton IV, a reverend and educator who founded Patton Academy and the Baptist Church of Morganton.
 The school shares the same design as Jimmy C. Draughn High School in Valdese, North Carolina, which opened a year later in 2008.

 Athletics

-The school mascot is a panther, and the school colors are red, black, and silver.
-Patton's sports teams compete in the North Carolina High School Athletic Association.
-The Panthers are a member of the Mountain Foothills 7 Conference for sports.
+Patton is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 3A school.
+The school is a part of the Western Piedmont 3A/4A Conference.
+Patton's school colors are red, black, and silver, and its team name is the Panthers.